openmmml.MLPotential#

 Create a System that is partly modeled with this potential and partly with a conventional force field.

 To use this method, first create a System that is entirely modeled with the conventional force field.
 Pass it to this method, along with the indices of the atoms to model with this potential (the “ML subset”).
-It returns a new System that is identical to the original one except for the following changes.

-The CustomCVForce defines a global parameter called “lambda_interpolate” that interpolates between the two potentials.
+If interpolate is True, a global parameter “lambda_interpolate” will be made available permitting linear interpolation between the conventional force field and the mixed ML/MM system.
 When lambda_interpolate=0, the energy is computed entirely with the conventional force field.
-When lambda_interpolate=1, the energy is computed entirely with the ML potential.
+When lambda_interpolate=1, the energy is computed with the ML potential and the selected embedding method.
 You can set its value by calling setParameter() on the Context.

 Parameters: